 Y1 - Y6

-To help us assess where our children are, we are using the Cornerstones Pupil Tracking System.
-Cornerstones is an online pupil tracking system which uses the National Curriculum Year Group objectives and allows the class teacher to monitor progress and attainment.
+To help us assess where our children are, we are using the Insight Pupil Tracking System.
+Insight is an online pupil tracking system which uses the National Curriculum Year Group objectives and allows the class teacher and leadership team to monitor progress and attainment.

 This system will be used to assess pupils’ understanding of curriculum objectives.
-By using Cornerstones, you can easily identify what each pupil can and can’t do, as well as identifying coverage and any gaps within your pupils’ knowledge.
-Essentially, this system ‘tracks the learner’, so planning and teaching can be targeted for pupils’ needs.
+By using Insight, staff can easily identify what each pupil can and can’t do, as well as identify coverage and any gaps within pupils’ knowledge.

 Alongside these on-going assessments are termly assessments.
-These termly assessments are also recorded on Cornerstones and this allows the class teacher to be able to see the progress the children are making over time towards the expected level at the end of their academic year.
+These termly assessments are also recorded on Insight and this allows the class teacher to be able to see the progress the children are making over time towards the expected level at the end of their academic year.
 Although there is not assessment for writing, pupils complete independent pieces of writing throughout the year which are assessed by teachers using a detailed checklist.
 This assessment is then moderated by the leadership team to ensure accuracy in assessing writing.

 The assessment systems we use support whole class planning and individual/small group intervention planning.

-We strongly believe that children should understand what they need to do to progress and we have a comprehensive ‘Marking and Feedback Policy’ and a ‘Marking and Feedback Code’ which ensures marking and feedback is consistent across the school.
+We strongly believe that children should understand what they need to do to progress and we have a ‘Marking and Feedback Policy’ and a ‘Marking and Feedback Code’ which ensures marking and feedback is immediate and consistent across the school.
 Feedback and next steps are shared with children in writing (using the code or a written comment) or verbally during the session to enable children to respond in a timely manner.